-Medical internships are available at most of the major sports medicine hospitals across the country.
+Medical internships are available at most of the major sports medicine hospitals nationwide.
 Sports Medicine programs offer you a hands-on experience of patient care and teamwork.
-Medical internships for sports medicine are offered by many hospitals across the United States, Canada, and the United Kingdom.
+Many hospitals across the United States, Canada, and the United Kingdom provide medical internships for sports medicine.

-In this era of the gig economy, everyone is looking for that extra edge.
-When you graduate from medical school, you’ll have a lot of knowledge and experience to offer, but there’s always room for improvement.
+In this gig economy era, everyone is looking for that extra edge.
+When you graduate from medical school, you’ll have much knowledge and experience to offer, but there’s always room for improvement.

 If you want to take your medical knowledge to the next level, consider working as an intern at a sports medicine clinic.

-As the world of sports medicine continues to evolve, the need for qualified physicians increases.
-In order to ensure that patients receive the highest quality care, sports medicine clinics must constantly look for new talent.
+As sports medicine continues to evolve, the need for qualified physicians increases.
+Sports medicine clinics must constantly seek new talent to ensure patients receive the highest quality care.

-Here are 10 tips for internships in sports medicine that will help you land an amazing internship that will prepare you for a successful career.
+Here are ten tips for internships in sports medicine that will help you land amazing training that will prepare you for a successful career.

-The sports medicine industry is one of the fastest growing industries in the world.
-The sports medicine industry continues to grow due to the ever-increasing number of individuals interested in participating in a variety of competitive and noncompetitive activities.
+The sports medicine industry is one of the fastest-growing industries globally.
+The sports medicine industry continues to grow due to the ever-increasing number of individuals interested in participating in various competitive and noncompetitive activities.
 This growth has created opportunities for students interested in the healthcare field.

 Why intern at a sports medicine clinic?

-Medical schools are constantly looking for opportunities to expand their curricula and expose their students to new skills.
+Medical schools constantly seek opportunities to expand curricula and expose students to new skills.
 If you’re interested in sports medicine, consider joining a clinic to gain experience.

 Clinics are often a great source of potential interns because they’re able to provide unique exposure to various medical specialties.